- Submit your Admission Application.

 For a better understanding of the admission competition, please check the New Student Data for Summer and Fall Enrollees on the Office of Institutional Research and Assessment site.

-Freshmen can begin applying for admission August 1st via the Online Admission Application
+Freshmen can begin applying for admission on July 1st for Spring semester and September 1st for Summer/Fall semesters via the Online Admission Application.

-Third round and final decisions will be made by February 15 for students who have completed their application and submitted the required documents by February 1.
+Second round and final decisions will be made by February 1 for students who have completed their application and submitted the required documents by January 15.
 All students with a completed application and submitted documents will receive a decision this round.

 The instructions below will assist you in completing the application accurately.